What is a Solenoid Valve?

 - Solenoid valves are used in irrigation systems for automatic control purposes.

-- Solenoid valves in washing machine and dishwashers control the water flow as per requirement.
+- Solenoid valves in washing machines and dishwashers control the water flow as per requirement.

-- Air pressure in air conditioning systems are controlled by solenoid valves.
+- Air pressure in air conditioning systems is controlled by solenoid valves.

 - Automatic locking systems for door locks use solenoid valves.

 - Car washes and Industrial cleaning equipment use solenoid valves to control the water, soap, or chemical flow.